crystal-ameba/crystal-ameba.github.io/src/content/blog/how-to-write-extension.md

 1. `properties` defines a dsl for configurable rule properties.
 We only have a rule description.
 2. `MSG` defines a constant for the error message to be reported.
 3. `def test(source)` is an entry point of the rule.
-Here the method accepts a source file and passes it to the node visitor, which allows us filter the `ClassDef` nodes in the method below.
+Here the method accepts a source file and passes it to the node visitor, which allows us to filter the `ClassDef` nodes in the method below.
 4. `def test(source, node : Crystal::ClassDef)` is a method which does an actual job.
 The implementation is pretty self explained: it filters out node, which have public visibility and do not have (or have empty) docs.

 The extension is pretty much done.
 Let's try to use it.